-Once your child turns seven, you can now invest in a larger bike.
-This can be one wheel size of 20 inches and 6-speed gears that are usable for kids.
+Once your child turns seven, you can invest in a giant bike.
+This can be one wheel size of 20 inches and 6-speed gears usable for kids.
 Due to different varieties, it’s essential to consider if the gears will fit small hands.
 Another thing to consider is if it has a front derailleur.

 This kind of bike requires responsibility.

-Prior to giving one to your child, sit down with them and talk about your expectations.
-As a parent, you should explain to your child that they should always pedal when changing gears.
-They should never backpedal when turning and teach them how to change gears.
+Before giving one to your child, sit down with them and talk about your expectations.
+As a parent, you should tell your child that they should always pedal when changing gears.
+They should never backpedal when turning, and teach them how to change gears.

 2. Know The Best Brands Of Kids’ Bikes

-Aside from knowing the appropriate child bike sizes based on age, it’s also important to know the best brands for kids’ bikes.
+Besides knowing the appropriate child bike sizes based on age, it’s also essential to know the best brands for kids’ bikes.
 Buying a bike made specifically for children will give you peace of mind.
-You know that your child is less likely to suffer injuries and that your investment will last longer.
-No one wants to purchase a cheap bike and end up buying a replacement after a few weeks.
+You know your child is less likely to suffer injuries and your investment will last longer.
+No one wants to purchase a cheap bike and buy a replacement after a few weeks.

-If you’re buying a bike for your child for the first time, doing some online research and asking recommendations about the best brands will help.
-You can check brand websites you’re eyeing to buy and learn how other parents react to their products.
+If you’re buying a bike for your child for the first time, doing online research and asking for recommendations about the best brands will help.
+You can check the brand websites you’re eyeing to buy and learn how other parents react to their products.
 Were the customers happy about their bikes?
 Or was the website full of negative comments from their customers?
-If it’s the latter, it’s best if you look for other options.
+If it’s the latter, looking for other options is best.

-This information will help you buy a bike that’s truly worth your hard-earned money.
+This information will help you buy a bike worth your hard-earned money.
 It will also help you avoid buying a brand that doesn’t meet your expectations.

 3. Always Buy From A Bike Shop

 Bikes are prevalent today.
 There are countless models available in different online and offline shops.
 Depending on your budget and lifestyle, you can buy from a website.
-There will be a slight wait until the bike is delivered to your doorstep.
+A slight wait will be until the bike is delivered to your doorstep.

 When considering child bike sizes, always buy from a bike shop

-When buying a bike, it’s essential to only purchase from a bike shop.
-Regardless of how tempting it can be to buy from any big box stores, don’t do it.
-Items from big box stores are usually very cheap, but not all of them promise high-quality and optimal safety.
+When buying a bike, it’s essential only to purchase it from a bike shop.
+Please don’t do it regardless of how tempting it can be to buy from any big box store.
+Items from big box stores are usually very cheap, but not all promise high-quality and optimal safety.

 Buying from a bike shop might entail costs.
-However, it is for the safety of your child and the durability of the bike.
+However, it is for your child’s safety and the bike’s durability.
 The money you’ll pay will be worth it in the long run.
 It’s always better to buy an expensive yet durable bike for your child rather than one that’s cheap and can cause injuries and accidents.

-As much as possible, only buy a bike from the manufacturer’s shop.
+Only buy a bike from the manufacturer’s shop as much as possible.
 Doing this allows you to enjoy a lifetime warranty.
-It will help you save more money in cases when you need repairs or replacements for the bike.
-You can never experience any of these warranties when you choose to buy in department stores or big box stores.
+It will help you save more money when you need repairs or replacements for the bike.
+You can never experience these warranties when buying in department stores or big box stores.

 4. Choose A Lightweight Bike

 It’s common for parents to focus on the safety features of their kid’s bikes.
-You don’t want to let your kid ride in a bike that can compromise their safety, right?
-For you to achieve this goal, you shouldn’t only assess the built-in safety features of the bike.
+You don’t want to let your kid ride a bike that can compromise their safety.
+To achieve this goal, you shouldn’t only assess the built-in safety features of the bike.
 Instead, you should also determine its weight to check if it suits your kid’s age.

 Buying a heavy bike will discourage your kid from using it very often.
-Sure, they’ll be riding on their bikes, but their weight can affect their experience and performance when maneuvering it.
-It’ll be very challenging for a kid to climb steep terrains or go fast if their bikes are too heavy.
+Sure, they’ll be riding on their bikes, but their weight can affect their maneuvering experience and performance.
+It’ll be challenging for kids to climb steep terrains or go fast if their bikes are too heavy.

 Bikes made from an aluminum or titanium frame are lightweight options.
-However, this doesn’t mean that you should completely cross off a steel-framed bike from your shortlist.
-If the components of the bike are still lightweight, a bike made from a steel frame can be an excellent option for your child, too.
+However, this doesn’t mean you should completely cross off a steel-framed bike from your shortlist.
+If the bike’s components are still lightweight, a bike made from a steel frame can also be an excellent option for your child.

 5. Check The Brakes

-When choosing a bike for your kid, make sure that you’re testing the brakes first.
-The levers of the brake should be designed for small and weak hands, just like your kids’.
+When choosing a bike for your kid, ensure you’re testing the brakes first.
+The brake levers should be designed for small, weak hands like your kids’.
 Adults should be able to squeeze the lever using their pinky fingers.
 If the brakes don’t work as you’re doing this, the gear might be too hard for your kid.

 Aside from the lever of the bike, pay extra attention to the mechanism of the brakes placed near the pedals.
-Avoid buying bikes with coaster brakes and always opt for those that come with hand brakes.
-Using the former can be very challenging, especially for a kid who’s still learning how to balance on a bike.
+Avoid buying bikes with coaster brakes, and always opt for those with hand brakes.
+Using the former can be very challenging, especially for a kid still learning how to balance on a bike.
 Whenever your kid backpedals, the coaster brakes will automatically stop, and they’ll likely fall over.
-This can cause accidents and severe injuries that can discourage your kid from using their bikes again.
+This can cause accidents and severe injuries that discourage your kid from reusing their bikes.

 A lot of parents still buy coaster brakes for their children.
-They these will keep the rider safe as kids are still not coordinated to know how to use the brakes.
+These will keep the rider safe as kids are still not coordinated to know how to use the brakes.
 However, this is a misconception.